Melissa L. Gilliam

-Melissa Lynn Gilliam is an American pediatric and adolescent gynecologist, currently serving as the 11th president of Boston University since July 2024.

-She served as provost of Ohio State University from 2021 to 2023 and as vice provost for diversity at the University of Chicago from 2016 to 2021.
+Melissa Lynn Gilliam is an American pediatric and adolescent gynecologist and academic.
+She has been the 11th president of Boston University since July 2024.
+She was previously the provost of Ohio State University from 2021 to 2023 and the vice provost for diversity at the University of Chicago from 2016 to 2021.

 Early life and education

 Gilliam was born in Washington, D.C., to journalist Dorothy Butler Gilliam and abstract painter Sam Gilliam.
 Her mother was the first African-American journalist for The Washington Post.

 She earned her Bachelor's degree in English literature from Yale University, a Master of Arts degree in philosophy and politics from the University of Oxford, a medical degree from Harvard University, and a Master of Public Health degree from the University of Illinois Chicago.

 Career

 Gilliam joined the faculty at the University of Chicago in 2005.
 She eventually became the chief of family planning and contraceptive research and head of the program in gynecology for children, adolescents, and young women at the University of Chicago Medical Center.
 In this role, her research team followed African American teenage mothers to see how their education, housing, exercise, weight gain, emotional state, and relationships influence their risk of a repeat pregnancy.